-Keynotes Preferences allow the users to set the case for the title and description of keynotes (as a preference) and to specify exceptions, e.g. all upper-case except for the letters ‘mm’ following a number (so dimensions come out as 100mm rather than 100MM).
+Keynotes Text Case Settings allow the users to set the case for the title and description of keynotes (as a preference) and to specify exceptions, e.g. all upper-case except for the letters ‘mm’ following a number (so dimensions come out as 100mm rather than 100MM).

-You can set up these preferences using a new menu item Cadimage > Keynotes > Preferences
+You can set up these preferences using the menu item Cadimage > Keynotes > Text Case

 The Text case menu at the top determine the case to be applied to all the text.
 Options are: